 - Choosing the right mould-release agent and using it properly is key to avoiding stickiness and surface defects.

 Step 4 – Mix and pour Polyurethane resin

 Casting polyurethane resins are generally preheated to about 40°C before the mixing stage.
 A two-component casting resin is then mixed in exact proportions including any coloured pigment and poured into the bowl inside the machine.
 The mould is then returned and pouring gates are connected to the mixing and pouring bowl.

-During the auto pouring process, the casting resins and the colour pigment are fully stirred and deaerated for 50-60 seconds under vacuum.
-Then, the resin is poured into the mould under vacuum to avoid any air pockets or voids.
+During the auto pouring process, the casting resins and the colour pigment are fully stirred and deaerated for 50-60 seconds under a vacuum.
+Then, the resin is poured into the mould under a vacuum to avoid any air pockets or voids.
 Vacuum ensures bubble-free moulds and removes any resistance to flow caused by pockets of air inside the tool and the filling of the tool takes place by gravity feeding alone.

 Step 5 – Demould the cast part

 When the resin has been cast, the mould is then placed in a heating chamber to cure.
 Once cured the casting is removed from the mould.
 Next, the gate and risers are removed from the casting and any additional finishing is carried out.